Do you simultaneously feel like you’re TOO MUCH and somehow also NOT ENOUGH?

 I am an AASECT certified sex therapist specializing in experiences of trauma and dissociation.
 Eye Movement Desensitization and Reprocessing (EMDR) scaffolds my approach to treatment, with ego state theories (I use terms such as “parts work”) always in action.

-All identities, genders, sexualities, and experiences are explored together with curiosity through a trauma-attuned lens.
-This includes for those who identify with any flavor of “neurospiciness” or “misfit” or “in recovery” or “artsy weirdo” or “hiding my kink” or even “allergic to pathologizing constructs and terms!”
+All experiences, social locations, and identities (including all genders and sexualities) are explored together with curiosity through a trauma-attuned lens.
+This includes those who identify with any flavor of “neurodiverse” or “not perfect enough to be a perfectionist” or “in recovery” or “artsy weirdo” or “hiding my kink” or even “allergic to pathologizing constructs and terms!”

 I frequently make contact with the following in sessions, in no particular order: joy, laughter, slowing down, amazement, curiosity, co-regulation, and the expansiveness of grief and celebration.
 My default setting is authenticity, which shows up in session with caring, creativity, puns and a nerdy sense of humor.

-Prior to entering the world of psychotherapy, my labor history includes letterpress printing & artist bookmaking.
-Music is important to me, and I play wind instruments in community honk bands.
+Prior to entering the world of psychotherapy, my labor history includes letterpress printing & artist bookmaking, and I continue to dabble actively in a range of mark making on paper.
+Music factors prominently in my life: I play alto sax and clarinet in community honk bands, and midlife introduced me to the spiritual edges of experimental noise.
 My pronouns are primarily she/her, equally welcoming of they/them.
 My favorite word is “and.”

 AASECT Certified Sex Therapist